nzbin/photoviewer-chrome-plugin/README.md

-# photo-viewer
+# PhotoViewer

-Magnif in Chrome plugin
+PhotoViewer plugin for Chrome.